JohnCremona/CMFs/PostgresSchema.md

 cusp_dim | integer | Q-dimension of the cuspidal space `S_k(N, \chi)`
 mf_dim | integer | Q-dimension of `M_k(N, \chi)`
 mf_new_dim | integer | Q-dimension of the new subspace of `M_k(N,\chi)`
-AL_dims | jsonb | For spaces with trivial character, this is a lists of triples [AL_eigs,d.n], where AL_eigs is a list of pairs [p,ev] where p is a prime dividing N and ev=+/-1 is an Atkin-Lehner eigevnalue at p, while d and n record the total dimension and number of newforms that lie in the intersection of the corresponding eigenspaces. plus_dim | integer | For spaces with tirival character, dimension of the subspace with Fricke-eigevalue +1 trace_display | numeric[] | list of integer traces tr(a_2), tr(a_3), tr(a_5), tr(a_7), only set when dim > 0 and not yet computed in every case. traces | numeric[] | integer coefficients a_n of the trace form (sum of all newforms in the space) for n from 1 to 1000, only set when dim > 0 and not yet computed in every case.
+AL_dims | jsonb | For spaces with trivial character, this is a lists of triples [AL_eigs,d,n], where AL_eigs is a list of pairs [p,ev] where p is a prime dividing N and ev=+/-1 is an Atkin-Lehner eigevnalue at p, while d and n record the total dimension and number of newforms that lie in the intersection of the corresponding eigenspaces. plus_dim | integer | For spaces with tirival character, dimension of the subspace with Fricke-eigevalue +1 trace_display | numeric[] | list of integer traces tr(a_2), tr(a_3), tr(a_5), tr(a_7), only set when dim > 0 and not yet computed in every case. traces | numeric[] | integer coefficients a_n of the trace form (sum of all newforms in the space) for n from 1 to 1000, only set when dim > 0 and not yet computed in every case.